Donald Trump: the wrecking ball who came to 'fix' America | News24

 All the while, the kind of offstage turmoil that might ordinarily sink a presidency - court battles with a porn star, accusations of billeting government employees at his golf clubs to earn hefty profits, the jailing of his lawyer - fueled Trump's defiance.

 Heavyweight White House dissenters were abruptly shown the door.
-Journalists became the "enemy of the people."
-Intelligence services and the FBI were demonized as the "deep state."
+Journalists became the "enemy of the people".
+Intelligence services and the FBI were demonised as the "deep state".
 Opponents in Congress were variously branded "liar," "crazy" and treasonous.

 As Trump tweeted gleefully in 2012, "when someone attacks me, I always attack back... except 100x more."